aappleby/matcheroni/README.md

 ```
 and it would perform identically to the one-line version.

-Unlike regexes, matchers can be recursive:
+Unlike regexes, matchers can be recursive.
+Note that you can't nest a pattern inside itself directly, as "using pattern" doesn't count as a declaration.
+Forward-declaring a matcher function and using that in a pattern works though:
 ```
 // Forward-declare our matching function so we can use it recursively. const char* match_parens_recurse(void* ctx, const char* a, const char* b);